-Choose a datacenter region.
 Choose the region for your cluster.
-Your cluster master and worker nodes will be located in the same region.
+Your cluster's master and worker nodes will be located in the same region.

-You can also add your own tags to worker nodes in the Tags field.
+You can also add custom tags to worker nodes in the Tags field.

 k8s, followed by the version of Kubernetes, the datacenter region, and the cluster ID.
 You can customize the cluster name, which will also be used in the tag.